emmajanedrews/base-template/_posts/2018-04-30-what-do-first-time-homebuyers-need-to-know-about-mortgages.md

 **What is a debt-to-income ratio and what kind of percentage do you need to qualify?**

-Your debt-to income ratio is the amount of monthly credit obligations divided by your monthly income.
+Your debt-to-income ratio is the number of monthly credit obligations divided by your monthly income.
 Two or three years ago, standard underwriting guidelines would’ve said you needed a debt-to-income ratio of 31% to 43%.
 Now those ratios have expired quite dramatically.
 So if a buyer has compensating factors, such as savings, a pattern of savings, and/or excellent credit history, then their debt-to-income ratio might be expanded.
 With an FHA loan, for example, you could still qualify with a 55% debt-to-income ratio.

 **Can you still obtain a loan with minimal savings?**